janearc/cooking/recipes/bread/pastry/flaky-dough.md

 In a bowl, combine shortening and butter with a fork and whip/beat gently.
 It will get warm and this makes the job easier.
 However, it must be cold to be folded into the flour, so once you're done getting the shortening and butter together, put it into the fridge and let it sit half an hour.

-Once it's cooled a bit, take it out, and begin cutting it into the flour & salt in a large mixing bowl with a spatula -- using the edge ("like a knife") -- and the effect you are looking for is such that it resembles crumbly dough.
+In a separate bowl, sift together the flour and salt.
+Once the butter and shortening have cooled, take it out, and begin cutting it into the flour & salt with a spatula -- using the edge ("like a knife") -- and the effect you are looking for is such that it resembles crumbly dough.
 Vegan Baking says "coarse sand."
 The way this is achieved is by gradually applying a tablespoon or two at a time, and just keep folding it in, scraping the flour down into the butter.

-*Don't over mix the dough.* Remember, you aren't making bread.
+*Don't over mix the dough.* Remember, you aren't making leavened bread.

 Once it gets to the right point, where it starts looking like that crumbly cookie dough type stuff, you need to add half the cold water and booze (2T, 30ml each), and work it gently with your fingers to make a ball of it.
 Repeat with the remainder of the cold water and booze (2T, 30ml each, so in total you have applied 1/2c of water and 1/2c of booze).
 The dough will be sticky and you will possibly fear you have done something wrong because it has gone from "dough" to "goop."
 This is fine.
 Gently work it into about a 4" (10cm) ball, and wrap it in cling wrap.